forestgiant/js-viewpane/README.md

 ## exported utilities

-for details see the corresponding sourcefile
+for details see the corresponding sourcefiles.

 ```javascript
     // viewpane entity (renderable)